 An ear to listen to mom's concerns and feelings, making sure mom's physical and emotional healing are moving forward.

-My main purpose is to make things a bit easier for mom during this adjustment.
+My main purpose is to make things a bit easier for the parents during this adjustment.

 We will discuss what your needs might be, and how I can help at our initial meeting.